AlcidesRC/dockerized-php-caddy/README.md

 > [!TIP]
 >
-> You can customize the domain name in `docker-compose.override.xxx.yml`
+> You can customize the domain name in `docker/app/docker-compose.override.xxx.yml`
 >
-> Review as well the `.env` to ensure `WEBSITE_URL` constant has the desired domain name for development environment.
+> Review as well the application `.env` to ensure `WEBSITE_URL` constant has the desired domain name for development environment.

 > [!IMPORTANT]
 >